 - activity level

-A person with diabetes should work with their healthcare team to figure out the right amount for them.
+A person with diabetes should work with a healthcare team to work out the right amount for them.

 Fiber intake is crucial in managing post-meal blood sugar spikes.
 Each meal should contain plenty of fiber.